RichardoC/tales.fromprod.com/src/_posts/2023/2021-08-05-always-document-api-limitations.md

 This can even be used to probe localhost on the APIServer host itself!

+### What payload are we sending?

+The API server will send an [AdmissionRequest](https://kubernetes.io/docs/reference/config-api/apiserver-admission.v1/#admission-k8s-io-v1-AdmissionRequest) request to the server we have configured in the `URL` above.
+We do not have control of this schema but we, as an attacker, have complete control of the kind, request etc etc because we can register API services, or custom resources to set these fields to whatever we want.

 ### Why does this work

 Kubernetes provides metrics on all uses of its internal rest client, which is how it POSTs to the "admission controller" we created